knmnyn/ethics-website/docs/roles/instructors.md

 hide:
   - navigation
   - toc
+  - title
 ---

-As Natural Language Processing continues to transform both academic interests, practical industries and reshape how we interact with technology, *ethical challenges* associated with these powerful tools have become more pressing than ever.
-As an instructor, you have the unique opportunity — and responsibility — to help tomorrow’s NLP practitioners navigate the ethical dimensions of their work.
+Natural Language Processing continues to transform both academic interests, practical industries and reshape how we interact with technology, *ethical challenges* associated with these powerful tools have become more pressing than ever.
+As **instructors**, we have the unique opportunity — and responsibility — to help tomorrow’s NLP practitioners navigate the ethical dimensions of their work.
 Our website is designed specifically to support educators.

 ## 1. Integrate Ethics into Your Lecturing Curriculum